stg-tud/ungoml/README.md

 - The anoymized repository with the classifier: <https://anonymous.4open.science/r/unsafe_go_study_results-F24B>
 - Fork of `unsafe_go_study_result` that includes our CFG generation implementation along with the data used for labelling: <https://anonymous.4open.science/r/unsafe_go_study_results-F24B>

+[^1]: After publication, the image will be available via a docker registery.
+Thus, it will be sufficient to use `docker pull`.